AuroraDAO/idex-api-docs/V1_TX_Guide.md

 }
 ```

-With _adminWithdraw()_, it has a lot of parameters but the main ones you want to watch for are _token_ and _amount_ for withdraw calculations. if you would like to track the fees you can also track _feeWithdrawal_ which is taken out of the token being transferred.
+With `adminWithdraw()`, it has a lot of parameters but the main ones you want to watch for are `token` and `amount` for withdraw calculations. if you would like to track the fees you can also track `feeWithdrawal` which is taken out of the token being transferred.

-**Note:** Some contract transactions go back to pre-byzantium fork, so if you would like remove transactions that failed, note that _transactionStatus_ in a tx receipt is considered undefined if it is in a block from pre-byzantium.
+**Note:** Some contract transactions go back to pre-byzantium fork, so if you would like remove transactions that failed, note that `transactionStatus` in a tx receipt is considered undefined if it is in a block from pre-byzantium.

 ## Total Users

-To track total users you can get all the senders for _deposit()_ and _depositToken()_ although for getting the users making trades, which are essential to total user counts you want to actually track _tradeAddresses[2]_ and _tradeAddresses[3]_ for the _trade()_ function, and ignore all the broadcasters (in reality though there are no more than a handful of broadcasters so including them won't be a problem).
+To track total users you can get all the senders for `deposit()` and `depositToken()` although for getting the users making trades, which are essential to total user counts you want to actually track `tradeAddresses[2]` and `tradeAddresses[3]` for the `trade()` function, and ignore all the broadcasters (in reality though there are no more than a handful of broadcasters so including them won't be a problem).

 ```
 function trade(uint256[8] tradeValues, address[4] tradeAddresses, uint8[2] v, bytes32[4] rs) onlyAdmin returns (bool success)
 ```

-You also want to track the senders of _withdraw()_, and the _user_ parameter of the _adminWithdraw()_ function, any _onlyAdmin_ function has the actual user in its parameters, because it is called by the broadcasters.
+You also want to track the senders of `withdraw()`, and the `user` parameter of the `adminWithdraw()` function, any `onlyAdmin` function has the actual user in its parameters, because it is called by the broadcasters.

-**Note:** _adminWithdraw()_ is again, called much more than _withdraw()_, so it is very important to watch that function and the _user_ prop instead of the normal _withdraw()_ function.
+**Note:** `adminWithdraw()` is again, called much more often than `withdraw()`, so it is very important to watch that function and the `user` prop instead of the normal `withdraw()` function.

 ```
 function adminWithdraw(address token, uint256 amount, address user, uint256 nonce, uint8 v, bytes32 r, bytes32 s, uint256 feeWithdrawal) onlyAdmin returns (bool success)